KediYamuk/ValorantBGVideoChanger/README.md

 # ValorantBGVideoChanger
 #### Replace Valorant's main menu background video.
 (WIP xd)

-IT'S CURRENTLY USABLE, MIGHT BE BUGGY
+IT'S CURRENTLY **NOT** USABLE UNLESS YOU USE AN IDE, AND IM TOO LAZY TO FIX IT

 Written in Python\
 Sorry you had to lay your eyes on this.. thing, lmao